 LATINA RESOURCE CENTER SERVICES

 The Latina Resource Center (LRC) provides culturally and language supported community based services for Latinas.
 The LRC is located at 5221 S 31st St Omaha inside the Juan Diego Center.
 Click here to learn more about services offered at the LRC.

-LRC offers a welcoming and culturally competent place and provides programming to Latina women seeking information and education for their own safety and that of their children.
+LRC offers a welcoming and culturally competent place and provides programming to Latinas seeking information and education for their own safety and that of their children.

 Life Skills Services

 Latinas seeking self-sufficiency in their lives feel welcome and take advantage of classes offered at the center to improve their life skills.

-Young Latina women receive information and support for themselves and their children to succeed in their parenting skills by developing a committed relationship with an experienced Mentoring Mom within the format and guidance of the program.
+Young Latinas receive information and support for themselves and their children to succeed in their parenting skills by developing a committed relationship with an experienced Mentoring Mom within the format and guidance of the program.